 How to Get There

 The Mt.
 Evans Scenic Byway follows a non-wilderness corridor right into the heart of the wilderness.
 The road itself and Mt.
 Evans’ summit is on non-wilderness land, the land on either side of it is within the wilderness boundaries.
-To get there, exit I-70 in Idaho Springs (Colorado) at mile marker 240, CO-143 & Mt.
+To get there, exit I-70 in Idaho Springs (Colorado) at mile marker 240 onto CO-103 & Mt.
 Evans Scenic Byway.

-An alternative is the Guanella Pass Road (CO Road 381) that passes over Guanella Pass just west of the wilderness boundary.
+Another popular way to access the area is by way of Guanella Pass Road (CO Road 381) that passes over Guanella Pass just west of the wilderness boundary.
 From Georgetown, Colorado, head south on Rose Street until the 2nd St. intersection.
 Make a left onto 2nd Street/CO-381.
 Follow the switch backs to the pass summit.
 The Georgetown side of the pass has been closed below the pass due to rock-fall repairs.

 The pass can also be accessed from the south side by following Hwy 285 from Bailey, CO to the junction of Hwy 285 and Guanella Pass Rd. in Grant, CO.

 Note that the highest portions of Guanella Pass Road and the Mt.
 Evans Scenic Byway are closed in the winter months due to snow.